kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Banish Skill**: This represents your ability to expel supernatural beings from this plane.
 It depends upon the Focus Characteristic.

-**Magic Level**: This is your total ability to understand the theory of magic and memorize spells.
+**Magic Knowledge**: This is your total ability to understand the theory of magic and memorize spells.

 **Mystical Modules**: This represents your capacity to utilize magic and spells in new or more efficient ways.